Calgary-Rust/calgary-rust.github.io/resources.md

 https://rustup.rs/

-You should consider installing the Rust linter Clippy, adn depending on your editor capabilities, RustFormat:
+You should consider installing the Rust linter Clippy, and depending on your editor capabilities, RustFormat:

     rustup component add clippy-preview
     rustup component add rustfmt-preview